redis/redis-om-dotnet/CONTRIBUTING.md

 1. Fork this repo.
 2. Make your Code Changes.
 3. Write your tests.
 4. Use the `docker run -p 6379:6379 redis/redis-stack-server` as your local environment for running the functional tests.
+(Note: If your tests fail due to missing vocabulary, please run `fetch.models.sh` from the root directory until Git LFS has been resolved.
+These files are required for the tokenizers used by the functional tests)
 5. Verify the tests pass (there may be a couple of deployment-specific tests (e.g. Sentinel/Cluster) in Redis.OM which will fail outside of the GH environment we've setup so don't worry about those).
 6. If it's your first time contributing please add your Github handle the the Contributors section in the README.
 7. Push your changes to GitHub.